Thank you for reading our post, please rate this article at the end.

 Mold spores may be found almost anywhere, and we are perpetually engulfed in a spore storm.

-As a result, the most effective method for preventing the growth of mold is to eliminate the conditions that make it possible for it to flourish.
+Consequently, the most effective method for preventing mold growth is eliminating the conditions that allow it to flourish.

-Here are five different ways to cut down on mold growth: Let’s start preventing mold before we even sow microgreen seeds.
+Here are five ways to reduce mold growth: Let’s start preventing mold before sowing microgreen seeds.

 Put Your Focus On The Ground

-Commercial soil bags do, in fact, have holes in them.
-These holes serve to maintain the moisture content of the bag (albeit they are harmful to fungus gnats and mold spores), and they also prevent the bag from bursting if it is dropped or if anything is put on it.
+Commercial soil bags do have holes in them.
+These holes maintain the bag’s moisture content (albeit harmful to fungus gnats and mold spores) and prevent the bag from bursting if it is dropped or if anything is put on it.

 On the other hand, plastic does act as a barrier.
-When the bag’s temperature changes from lower to warmer, whatever moisture was already present in the soil will condense and become more concentrated.
+When the bag’s temperature changes from lower to warmer, whatever moisture is already present in the soil will condense and become more concentrated.

 The Remedy

-Always be sure to open a bag of soil as soon as you receive it at your house or as soon as it is delivered to you.
+Always open a bag of soil when you receive it at your house or when it is delivered.

 Wash And Sanitize The Trays

-After each use, the trays used for growing microgreens have to be cleaned and disinfected.
+After each use, the trays used for growing microgreens must be cleaned and disinfected.
 It’s possible that mold grew on the planting material during the previous batch and then spread to the trays via airborne spores.

 Or the soil itself may have spores that were not successful in growing in the prior batch of microgreens.
-That doesn’t rule out the possibility of their doing it again in the future.
+That doesn’t rule out the possibility of their doing it again.

 How to Properly Sanitize Platters.
 There are a lot of different approaches to take here.